Lab41/Magnolia/src/features/README.md

 This folder houses the code needed to run the data preprocessing pipeline.
-This pipeline is responsible for converting the raw waveforms to short-time Fourier transformed (stft) spectrograms and organizing these spectrograms in a sensible manner for later iteration.
+This pipeline is responsible for converting the raw waveforms to short-time Fourier transformed (stft) spectrograms and organizing these spectrograms in a sensible manner for later partitioning.
 It's currently capable of running over the LibriSpeech and UrbanSound8K datasets.
 However, it's possible to run over other datasets with only a few alterations to